-I laughed and said no. "There's no way I'm paying you $20 to clean the kitchen floor."
+I laughed and said, "There's no way I'm paying you $20 to clean the kitchen floor."

 She then said, "I'm going to write down and show you how much it cost."
-She grabbed a piece of paper, scribbled something on it and flashed it at me.
+She was going to give me a receipt as proof, so she grabbed a piece of paper, scribbled something on it and flashed it at me.
 It read, "10¢".
 I tried not to laugh as I explained that two dollars was a lot more than 10 cents.
 Then she started crying.
 "You paid the babysitter a lot of money!"

 Still trying not to laugh, I explained, "Yes, that was for 8 hours of work."
 The tears seemed real, like she genuinely felt I was cheating her out of a decent wage.
 "Oh, all right," I caved a little.
 "How about three dollars?"

 She was still not happy and — ever the shrewd negotiator — walked away... to watch cartoons.
 Oldest trick in the book.
 Just walk away from the bargaining table and they'll be putty in your hands.
 She must simply know these things instinctively.
 "You can talk to Mom about it when she gets home," I said on my way back to the office.